 The goal of the home visit is to answer all of mom’s concerns and questions and leave mom feeling like she is giving her babe the best nutrition of all – breast milk.

-Breastfeeding Basics classes are offered free four times a year as part of the childbirth education classes.
+Breastfeeding Basics classes are offered free five times a year as part of the childbirth education classes.
 For the next breastfeeding workshop at KRHC, please click on our Calendar page.